Donald Trump Told He Can't Give State Of The Union Address Until Shutdown Ends

-Nancy Pelosi has told President Donald Trump the US House of Representatives will not authorise him to give the State of the Union address in the chamber “until government has opened”.
+Nancy Pelosi has officially postponed Donald Trump’s State of the Union address until the government is fully reopened.

 Responding forcefully to a letter from the president earlier in the day in which he essentially dared her to disinvite him, the US House Speaker said in a letter to Trump that the House would not consider a measure authorising the speech for now.